patrickfav/bcrypt/README.md

 | favreBcrypt  |  8.13 ms |  29.05 ms | 110.62 ms | 438.45 ms | 1768.44 ms|
 | jBcrypt      |  7.91 ms |  30.91 ms | 116.45 ms | 462.93 ms | 1855.36 ms|
 | BouncyCastle |  10.41 ms|  38.03 ms | 149.09 ms | 595.19 ms | 2383.72 ms|

+More benchmarks can be found in the [wiki](https://github.com/patrickfav/bcrypt/wiki/Benchmark).

 So it makes sense that this implementation and jBcrypt's has the same performance as it is the same core implementation.
 Bouncy Castle is _slightly_ faster (on the JVM, not on Android interestingly), but keep in mind that they do a little less work (only generating the hash, not the whole out message).